-Knud was one of the 106 - 5th Minnesota casualties at Nashville, wounded on December 16 from a shell fragment in his left hip.
-He probably received minimal treatment where he fell before being taken to the Cumberland Hospital in Nashville.
+Knud was one of the 106 - 5th Minnesota casualties at Nashville, wounded near Shy's Hill on December 16 from a shell fragment in his left hip.
+He probably received minimal treatment where he was injured and then taken to the Cumberland Hospital in Nashville.
 On January 9, 1865 he was one of the first patients admitted to Jefferson General Hospital at Jeffersonville, Indiana which held 2,400 other soldier patients.
 Initial records indicate his wound was severe, hospital records indicate it was slight.

 Knud returned to duty on March 16, 1865.
 He must have then participated in the capture of Spanish Fort and Fort Blakely before participating in the capture of Mobile, Alabama on April 12.
-This was the last fighting Knud would see.
-He was enroute to Montgomery, Alabama when Robert E. Lee surrendered his army to Grant at Appomattox effectively ending the war.
-He was probably in Montgomery on April 14 when President Lincoln was assassinated.
-At the end Knut was stationed near Demopolis, headquarters of the force occupying Alabama.
+This was the last fighting Knud saw.
+He was in route to Montgomery, Alabama when Robert E. Lee surrendered his army to General Grant at Appomattox effectively ending the war.
+Knud was probably in Montgomery on April 14 when President Lincoln was assassinated.
+At the end Knud was stationed near Demopolis, headquarters of the force occupying Alabama.
 In late August he learned that his services were no longer needed.
 Along with other 5th Minnesota Regiment survivors he returned up the Mississippi River to Minnesota and was mustered out at Fort Snelling on September 6, 1865.
 Two hundred forty eight members of the 5th Minnesota were killed in battle or died from disease.
 Only three hundred seventy of 1,163 total members were mustered out with the regiment.
-Less than half who volunteered for Knud's Company A in 1862 returned to Minnesota in late 1865.
+Less than half who volunteered for Knud's Company A in 1862, including Albert Otterson, returned to Minnesota in 1865.